Juan Bernardo Huyke: Background

 Huyke was born in Arroyo, Puerto Rico, on June 11, 1880.
-He was the son of Don Enrique Huyke and Doña Carmen Bozello.
-His father, who was a principal of a school in Arroyo, named Huyke after his grandfather (Bernardo H. Huyke) who lived with family on the island of Curaçao in 1891.
+He was the son of Don Enrique Huyke and Doña Carmen Bozello y Guzmán, a playwright and writer.
+His father, a principal of a school in Arroyo, named him Huyke after his grandfather (Bernardo H. Huyke), who lived with his family on the island of Curaçao in 1891.
 He studied at the Normal School of the University of Puerto Rico.
 At the age of 21 Juan Bernardo Huyke began his career as an English teacher at a school in Arroyo.

 He was an attorney, writer, publisher, educator, and statesman.
 He served as Puerto Rico's Superintendent of Schools from 1908 until 1910.
-As superintendent, he was one of the first people to promote bilingual education.
+As superintendent, he was among the first to promote bilingual education.

+Appointed by U.S. President Warren G. Harding, Huyke led the insular Department of Education for nearly a decade.
+A firm proponent of bilingual education and close political and civic ties with the United States, he implemented curricula that promoted English proficiency alongside Spanish—a focal point of debate in early 20th-century Puerto Rican educational policy.

 Huyke Bozello was president of the American Red Cross in Puerto Rico.
 He served in the Puerto Rico House of Representatives from 1912 to 1920, and became Commissioner of Public Instruction in 1921 until 1930.

-For several months in 1923, Huyke served as interim Governor of Puerto Rico between the administrations of Emmet Montgomery Reily and Horace Mann Towner.
-He was the second native Puerto Rican to serve as interim Governor of Puerto Rico, the first was Juan Ponce de Leon II.
-From 1935 to 1945 Huyke was Chairman of the Puerto Rico Civil Service Commission.
+Interim Governor of Puerto Rico

+Between the resignation of Governor Emmet Montgomery Reily and the inauguration of Horace Mann Towner, Huyke served as interim Governor of Puerto Rico from February to April 1923.
+He was the first native Puerto Rican to serve as chief executive of the territory under U.S. civil rule.

+Civil Service Leadership

-In 1950, Huyke was the superintendent of the Bayamón school district.
+From 1935 to 1945, Huyke served as Chairman of the Puerto Rico Civil Service Commission; later, in 1950, Huyke returned to regional educational leadership as superintendent of the Bayamón school district.

-Juan B. Huyke died on December 17, 1961, in San Juan, Puerto Rico.
+Huyke passed away on December 17, 1961, in San Juan.
+Today, his legacy in Puerto Rican civic life and public education is commemorated through schools and public streets bearing his name across the island.

-He was the father of sports journalist Emilio Huyke.
+Huyke was the father of famed Puerto Rican sports journalist Emilio Huyke.
+Huyke was the grandfather of Major League Baseball Player and coach Woody Huyke.